frodsan/mocoso/README.md

 Mocoso
 ======

 Yet Another Simple Stub & Mock library.
-This is stolen from tools such as [Minitest::Mock][minitest], [Override][override] and [Mocha][mocha].
+This is inspired by (stolen from) [Minitest::Mock][minitest], [Override][override] and [Mocha][mocha].

 **Made in Peru.**